kazkojima/pmlps/README.md

 There is a tiny article for this positioning system: https://kazkojima.github.io/pmlps-en.html

-##  daughter branch
+##  optional daughter board

-daughter branch is for a simple ESP32 daughter board for OpenMV cam M7 instead of usual ESP32 devkit boards.
+daughter-hardware/ is a optional directory for a simple ESP32 daughter board for OpenMV cam M7 instead of usual ESP32 devkit boards.
 See daughter-hardware/ for its KiCad files and others.
 It's a simple ESP-WROOM-32 board with the connector for ST's VL53L1X breakout.

 If you enable VL53L1X_ENABLE during configuring ESP-WROOM-32 firmware in esp32/, you have to make a symbolic link esp32/main/symlink-STM32CubeExpansion_53L1A1_V1.0.0 to ST's driver tree.
 See https://kazkojima.github.io/esp32-vl53l1x.html